grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 [//]: # (### They dive; Owen dies)

-"Close the hatch Hemi," Percy said.
+"Close the hatch, Hemi," Percy said.

 "I...
 I can not do that Sylvia," said Hemi.